GoogleCloudPlatform/community/tutorials/send-email-with-sparkpost-and-nodejs-on-google-app-engine.md

 ## Create

-1. Create an `server.js` file with the following contents:
+1. Create a `server.js` file with the following contents:

     ```js
     'use strict';